mkoo/BITW/README.md

 BITW
 ====

-Biodiversity Informatics Training Workshop materials, developed for VertNet (NSF-funded)
+Biodiversity Informatics Training Workshop materials, developed for VertNet (NSF-funded).

+BITW initiated in 2012, held at University of Colorado, Boulder, and developed by VertNet personnel.
+Material posted here are from 2013.